-Download a free Credit Card Payoff calculator for Microsoft Excel, OpenOffice, or Google Docs that will calculate the payment required to pay off your credit card debt in a specified number of years, or calculate how long it will take to pay off your card given a specific monthly payment.
-This is a great spreadsheet to have in your debt reduction tool belt.
+Download a free Credit Card Payoff calculator for Microsoft Excel or Google Sheets that will calculate the payment required to pay off your credit card in a specified number of years, or calculate how long it will take to pay off your card given a specific monthly payment.
+You can also use our new online calculator, but if you want to see exactly how the formulas work, download the spreadsheet.

 Credit Card Payoff Calculator